03

 Meta-data

 Decorators are working as the metadata in Angular.
 It is mainly used to enhance the class so that it can configure the expected behavior of the class.
-Users are able to use Metadata in a class to let the Angular app know that the app component is a component.
+Users can use Metadata in a class to let the Angular app know that the app component is a component.
 Metadata can also be attached to TypeScript with the help of the decorator.
+Understanding the role and implementation of decorators is a fundamental aspect covered in an Angular Course.
+This knowledge empowers individuals to effectively utilize decorators to define and enhance the behavior of classes within Angular applications.

 Directives